robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="Sea biscuit machine" src="/uploads/essays/on-newsletters/39-appeared-flash.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>On this note, not so long ago I stumbled upon a service called blot.im and it showed me what building a website *could* be like; easy, fast, accessible.</p>
+      <p>On this note, not so long ago I stumbled upon a service called blot.im and it showed me what building a website <em>could</em> be like; easy, fast, accessible.</p>
     </div>
   </div>